patrickmmartin/errorcodeNX/article.md

 * The strings cannot be translated
   - firstly, _error_id_ is a point to a const array: dynamic translation into user readable string can only be done by mapping.
 It need not even be printable, for example.
-  - additionally it must be remembered they although designed to be useful for diagnostics and debugging, these strings should never be treated as trusted output and rendered to systme users.
+  - additionally it must be remembered they although designed to be useful for diagnostics and debugging, these strings should never be treated as trusted output and displayed to system end users.
 This is because by design an  _error_id_ travels as an opaque value, and hence there is no rigorous mechanism preventing the security design flaw of rendering inputs of unknown provenance directly to an end user.

 Wrap up
 -------

 In summary, once the perhaps slightly odd feeling of using  _error_id_ fades, we hope it is a technique that people will adopt in composing larger systems when the error handling strategy is being designed.
-This approach will allow C and c++ libraries to become first class citizens in a design where error handling need never be left chance.
+The process wide identity concept allows for composition of large-scale applications comprising many components, while affording the ooportunity of an exception-like error handling with or _without_  employing actual exceptions, and maintaining a high level of debuggability.
+This approach will allow both C and c++ libraries to become first class citizens in a design where error handling need never be left to chance or assumption.

 Curate's Eggs
 -------------